 Q. What are Mismatches?

 A. A "Mismatch" is a marker required for the haplogroup for which you have a different test result.
-This can indicate either an inaccurate test result, or that you are a poor match for the haplogroup.
+This can indicate either an inaccurate test result, a reversion for the marker or that you are a poor match for the haplogroup.
 It may also indicate that you are "in between" two different haplogroups.
 Mismatches have the strongest negative influence on score.

 Q. What are Extras?

 A. An "Extra" is a marker you have that is not part of the defining markers list for the haplogroup.
 These could be private mutations, an indication of a poor match, or an inaccurate test result.
 These have a strong negative influence on score.

 Q. What are No-Calls?

 A. "No-Call" means that the marker was tested but, for whatever reason, it was not possible to determine the result.
 These have a small negative influence on score.